How will we fund the Project?

 Council of the Society is fully committed to the project which is managed using procedures that include checks and balances for Council and its relevant Committees to review, consider and agree the project at each stage.
 A specific Working Group has been created to critically evaluate and support the project in detail.

 Council have engaged fundraising experts, More Partnership, to support and provide specialised advice and we have already begun discussions with major grant giving bodies.
-Using grants from the National Lottery Heritage Fund (NLHF) and the Architectural Heritage Fund (AHF), we have also contracted specialist community engagement experts at the Horizons Research consultancy to investigate how the Society can broaden its reach to a wider community beyond the Fellowship, while also enhancing the opportunities to provide additional services to both Fellows and the rest of the heritage sector.
 Council will continue to engage the expertise it needs to successfully monitor and deliver the project.

 Image Credit: Benjamin Tindall Architects